bluebird89/Docs/linux/linux.md

 - [`sd`](https://github.com/chmln/sd) An intuitive find & replace CLI (`sed` alternative).
 - [`cheat`](https://github.com/cheat/cheat)
 - [`tldr`](https://github.com/tldr-pages/tldr) A community effort to simplify `man` pages with practical examples.
 Create and view interactive cheatsheets on the command-line.
+- [tealdeer](https://github.com/dbrgn/tealdeer) a very fast implementation of tldr, a command-line program for displaying simplified, example based and community-driven man pages.
 - [`bottom`](https://github.com/ClementTsang/bottom) Yet another cross-platform graphical process/system monitor.
 - [`glances`](https://github.com/nicolargo/glances) Glances an Eye on your system.
 A `top`/`htop` alternative for GNU/Linux, BSD, Mac OS and Windows operating systems.
 - [`gtop`](https://github.com/aksakalli/gtop)
+- [tokei](https://github.com/XAMPPRocky/tokei)a program that displays statistics about your code.
+- [rmesg](https://github.com/polyverse/rmesg/)a dmesg implementation in Rust (and available as a library for Rust programs to consume kernel message logs.)
+- [tp-note](https://github.com/getreu/tp-note)a template tool that enhances the clipboard with a save and edit as a note file function.
+After creating a new note file, Tp-Note launches the user's favorite file editor (for editing) and web browser (for viewing).

 ### System monitoring dashboard for terminal.

 - [`hyperfine`](https://github.com/sharkdp/hyperfine) A command-line benchmarking tool.
 - [`gping`](https://github.com/orf/gping) `ping`, but with a graph.
 - [`procs`](https://github.com/dalance/procs) A modern replacement for `ps` written in Rust.
+- [bandwhich](https://github.com/imsnif/bandwhich) a CLI utility for displaying current network utilization by process, connection and remote IP or hostname.
 - [`httpie`](https://github.com/httpie/httpie) A modern, user-friendly command-line HTTP client for the API era.
 - [`curlie`](https://github.com/rs/curlie) The power of `curl`, the ease of use of `httpie`.
 - [`xh`](https://github.com/ducaale/xh) A friendly and fast tool for sending HTTP requests.
 It reimplements as much as possible of HTTPie's excellent design, with a focus on improved performance.